sandervandevelde/MQTTBrokerPrivatePreview/README.md

 	- You can also take advantage of the [Event Subscription’s advanced filtering](https://docs.microsoft.com/en-us/azure/event-grid/event-filtering#advanced-filtering) to filter based on the MQTT topic through filtering on the subject property in the Cloud Event Schema.
 This enable you to set more complex filters by secifying a comparison operator, key, and value.

 #### The schema for the Cloud Event Schema:
-Each message being routed is enveloped in a Cloud Event according to the following schema sample:
+Each message being routed is enveloped in a Cloud Event according to the following schema sample, regardless of the message's payload format:
 ```bash
 {
     "specversion": "1.0",